About the Barnt Green area

-Barnt Green railway station provides excellent access to Birmingham, Bromsgrove and Redditch - with travel to each available within a 20 minute journey time.
+Barnt Green railway station provides excellent access to Birmingham, Bromsgrove and Redditch - all within a 20 minute commute.
 There are also good bus routes to all of the surrounding towns.

 The village has easy access to junctions on the M5 and M42 motorways, as well as the nearby A38, and is approximately a 30 minute drive from Birmingham International Airport.

 Several of the local schools are rated 'good' or 'outstanding' - by Ofsted, including St Andrew's Primary School, in the village.
 Schools are popular and the drive to live within the catchment area has a notable influence on prices in the area.